Can omeprazole cause low white blood cells

 Omeprazole is a proton pump inhibitor (PPI) that works by reducing the amount of acid produced in the stomach.
 It does this by inhibiting the enzyme H+/K+ ATPase, which is responsible for pumping hydrogen ions into the stomach.
 By blocking this enzyme, omeprazole decreases the production of stomach acid, leading to a reduction in symptoms of acid-related conditions such as heartburn, acid reflux, and ulcers.

-See also Take omeprazole before alcohol
+See also Panadol and omeprazole

 When taken orally, omeprazole is converted into its active form in the acidic environment of the stomach.
 The active form then binds to the H+/K+ ATPase enzyme on the surface of the stomach’s parietal cells, preventing the final step of acid production.
 This results in a decrease in stomach acid levels and helps to relieve symptoms associated with excess acid.